h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 ![lift-chart-base-rate](assets/lift-chart-base-rate.png)

-When looking at the cumulative lift for the top quantiles, X, means is that when we select, let's say 20% from the quantile from the total test cases based on the mode, we can expect X/20 times the total of the number of positive cases found by randomly selecting 20% from the random model.
+When looking at the cumulative lift for the top quantiles, X, and we select let's say 20% from the quantile from the total test cases based on the mode, we can expect X/20 times the total of the number of positive cases found by randomly selecting 20% from the random model.

 ![lift-chart](assets/lift-chart.png)